DavidBadura/Fixtures/README.md

 use DavidBadura\Fixtures\FixtureManager\FixtureManager;

-// $objectManager can be curently Doctrine ORM Entity Manager or Doctrine MongoDb DocumentManager
+// $objectManager can be curently Doctrine ORM Entity Manager or other Doctrine DocumentManager like MongoODM or CouchODM
 $fixtureManager = FixtureManager::createDefaultFixtureManager($objectManager);

 $fixtureManager->load('path/to/fixtures');

 ```

+You can easily instance your own fixture manager.
+For more information you can read [FixtureManager](https://github.com/DavidBadura/Fixtures/blob/master/doc/fixture_manager.md) documentation.